JHU-PL-Lab/www-pl/ocaml/lecture.md

 #### Folding left

 * `fold_left` accumulates "on the way down" (we pass down the f computed value), whereas `fold_right` accumulates "on the way up" (the f computes *after* the recursive call)
-* This aligns with pre-order vs post-order tree traversal you know about:
+* This is somewhat related to pre-order vs post-order tree traversal you already know about:
    - “left” is “pre”, compute on the way down
    - “right” is “post”, compute on the way back up
+* In general it is a fundamental aspect of recursive functions: can compute pre- post- or both.
 * So, in the left approach we will pass *down* the currently accumulated *result*, `accum`.
 * When we get to the bottom of the recursion (empty list) we have the fully final value in accum and just need to return ... return ... return it all the way to the top without touching it.
-* List and value arguments (and accum and elt) are swapped compared to `fold_right`, be careful !
+* List and value arguments (and `accum` and `elt` on `f`) are swapped compared to `fold_right`, be careful !
 * Let us again do summation, this time “on the way down”, and extract the general folder.

 ```ocaml